Scaling Consumer Technology

 Finally, keep your product targets tight.
 Set high-level targets and leave it to your employees to figure out how to get there.
 Tell them to climb the mountain, do not show them the trail.
 The best employees will be better than you are at identifying the most elegant and efficient routes.

 Once you’re operating at scale, with 250 to 500 engineers or more, the challenges shift yet again.

 By this point, process must be embedded in everything you do.
 But be sure to keep a perspective on process: it is a way of ensuring you do things right, not an end in itself.
-The emergence of Word documents detailing processes is a sure sign that the wrong behaviors are creeping in.
+The emergence of Word documents detailing processes is a sure sign that the wrong behaviours are creeping in.
 Do not place reporting at the end of the chain; instead, establish ongoing daily releases.
 Culture is what drives releases, and maintaining a good culture is the best way to retain your best engineers.
 Another tip: engineers who believe passionately in the product, and who also use it, tend to stay around for longer.

 At this stage, you will also face several key policy decisions that are common to all companies of this scope:

 Build vs. buy: the rule here is that everything that is core IP must be built.
 The rest can be commoditised.

 Tech spending: 20-25% of your total revenue should be spent on tech.
 CTOs want to work for tech-forward CEOs, who are happy to invest this way.